Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 # Technologies Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website.
 * [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
-* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides the responsive navigation bar for the website.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides the functionality of the website.
 * [Figma](https://www.figma.com/) - Used to create the design prototype.
 * [a11y](https://color.a11y.com/Contrast/) - Used to test the contrast and accessibility.
 * [Favicon](https://favicon.io/) - Used to create the favicon.
 * [Compressor](https://compressor.io/) - Used to compress the images.
-* [Gitpod](https://www.gitpod.io/#get-started) - Used to create and edit the website.
+* [VSCode](https://code.visualstudio.com/) - Used to create and edit the website.
 * [GitHub](https://github.com/) - Used to host and deploy the website.
 * [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal used to push changes to the GitHub repository.
+* [EmailJS](https://www.emailjs.com/) - Used to implement a working email system.
+* [removebg](https://www.remove.bg/) - Used to remove background images.

 [Back to top](<#contents>)